zcash/zips/zips/draft-hopwood-disallow-v4-transactions.rst

 in the NU5 network upgrade [#zip-0225]_ does not support Sprout, and so this will have the effect of disabling the ability to spend Sprout funds.

-It is not proposed in this ZIP to unissue Sprout funds.
+It is not proposed in this ZIP to unissue, burn, or otherwise make Sprout funds permanently unavailable.
 This leaves open the possibility of re-enabling v4 transactions, or of adding another facility to retrieve these funds if the Zcash community considers it worthwhile.
 However, since it is possible the ability to spend Sprout funds will never be re-enabled, holders of these funds should move them out of the Sprout pool without delay.

 Motivation